 A child is likely to feel generally unwell and may complain of aches and pains in the limbs or may have swollen lymph glands.

 At first, the symptoms are just like those of a viral infection, but when they continue for more than a week or two, the diagnosis usually becomes clear.

 A blood test usually shows low numbers of normal white blood cells and the presence of the abnormal leukaemia cells.
 A sample of bone marrow is usually needed to confirm the diagnosis.
 A sample is also sent to the genetics department to look for any abnormal chromosomes, and for a test called MRD (minimal residual disease) analysis.

 A test called a lumbar puncture is done to see if the spinal fluid contains any leukaemia cells.
 A chest X-ray is also done, which will show if there are any enlarged glands in the chest.
 Other tests may be necessary, depending on your child’s symptoms.

 These tests will help to identify the precise type of leukaemia and help doctors decide on the best treatment.

 The aim of treatment for ALL is to destroy the leukaemia cells and enable the bone marrow to work normally again.
 Chemotherapy is the main treatment for ALL and is given according to a treatment plan (often called a protocol or regimen).

-The treatment is given in several phases, or ‘blocks’, which are explained below.
+The treatment is given in several phases, or ‘blocks’.